noorrbutt/noorrbutt/README.md

 - 🎓 3rd Year BSCS student at University of Karachi
 - 🌐 2 live applications deployed on Vercel
-- 🔍 Currently exploring Mobile App Development
+- 🔍 Currently working on Django

 ---